La Farge Schools 2022-2023

+In-school close contacts are identified through classroom seating charts.
 Example: Student A begins feeling ill on Wednesday morning and goes in for a test which comes back positive.
 The contact tracing would be for close contacts to that person on Tuesday and Monday of that same week.

 All plans are subject to change per order of the School Board.

 More specific information can be obtained by contacting the District office at 625-0100.